HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week1/session-plan.md

 Now create a function called `renderListings`.
 It should have one parameter: `listings`.
 When called the function should render the listings in an html list.
 How it should be rendered is up to you, but you could take inspiration from https://danskebank.dk/bolig/sogning?sorter=hoejt-forbrug

-## Optional Exercises

-> [!TIP]
-> If you have some extra exercises that trainees can complete if they finish the rest, or want to push themselves, include them in this optional section.